ericphanson/ExplicitImports.jl/README.md

 1. [DONE hackily] Figure out what names are being used to refer to bindings in global scope
     * We do this by parsing the code (thanks to JuliaSyntax), then reimplementing scoping rules on top of the parse tree
-    * This is finnicky, but assuming scoping doesn't change, should be robust enough
+    * This is finicky, but assuming scoping doesn't change, should be robust enough
     * Currently, I don't handle the `global` keyword, so those may look like local variables and confuse things
     * We need access to the raw source code; `pathof` works well for packages, but for local modules one has to pass the path themselves.
 Also doesn't seem to work well for stdlibs in the sysimage.
 2. [DONE] Figure out what implicit exports are available in the module